The Sunchaser: Post-production

-Joe D’Augustine, the film's editor, recalls his first meeting with Cimino: “It was kind of eerie, freaky.
+Although Cimino was not granted final cut privilege, the producers did not interfere with the editing.
+Pablo Ferro, the film's main title designer, recommended Joe D'Augustine after the original editor was fired.
+D'Augustine recalled his first meeting with Cimino: "It was kind of eerie, freaky.
 I was led into this dark editing room with black velvet curtains and there was this guy hunched over.
 They bring me into, like, his chamber, as if he was the Pope.
 Everyone was speaking in hushed tones.
 He had something covering his face, a handkerchief.
 He kept his face covered.
 And nobody was allowed to take his picture [...]
-Welcome to Ciminoville.”
+Welcome to Ciminoville."